Background

 Why is it important?

-The primary purpose of encouraging disclosure of mental health conditions and other disabilities is to ensure that students are able to access additional support to which they may be entitled while studying.
-While not all students who disclose a mental health condition will be entitled to receive Disabled Students Allowances support, generally those with conditions deemed to be substantial, long-term and re-occurring will be.
+The main purpose of encouraging disclosure of mental health conditions and other disabilities is to ensure that students are able to access additional support which they may be entitled while studying.
+While not all students who share information about their mental health will need support from specialist services, generally those with conditions deemed to be substantial, long-term and recurring will be entitled to receive Disabled Students' Allowances support.
+Additionally, these students are protected by the Equality Act 2010, and should be able to access a range of adjustments designed to "level the playing field" - for example, exam accommodations, alternative assessments or flexible deadlines.
 And for those students unsure as to whether their condition meets these criteria, disclosure can be a way of finding out.
-Additionally, these students are protected by the Equality Act, and should be able to access a range of adjustments designed to "level the playing field" - for example, exam accommodations, alternative assessments or flexible deadlines.

-Half of all mental health issues appear around the age of 15 and then 75% by the age of 24, therefore, for many their years in education are also at a time when they may be coming to terms with a new diagnosis, a mental health condition may be emerging and/or they may be accessing external support for their mental health.
-By disclosing a mental health condition, students are put in contact with the appropriate support staff professionals at their school/college/university, and provided with any necessary support.
-This may include risk/safety planning, liaison with local NHS services, 1-1 support, exam and other teaching/learning accommodations .
+Half of all mental health issues appear around the age of 15 and then 75% by the age of 24, therefore, for many students their years in education are also a time when they may be coming to terms with a new diagnosis, a mental health condition may be emerging and/or they may be accessing external support for their mental health.
+By disclosing a mental health condition, students are put in contact with the appropriate support staff professionals at their school/college/ university, and provided with any necessary support.
+This may include risk/safety planning, liaison with local NHS services, 1-1 support, exam and other teaching/learning accommodations.

 Our campaign